Taming Obsessive Thoughts

 When Rachel returned to her university, she resumed her thriving and demanding academic career free of that terrifying obsessive thought.

 Behavioral treatments like these are hard work, for both the therapist and the patient.
 Often, we need to structure the treatment to the patient's thinking, career, and lifestyle, as I did in this case by using the laws of physics for the physics professor.
 In this, as in so many cases, I am continually amazed at how resilient and changeable the human mind is when people really want to heal, and customized cognitive and behavioral approaches have proven time and again to provide a quick and effective solution.

-This blog aims to present psychiatric/psychological information to a general readership, offering insights into a variety of emotional disorders, as well as social issues that affect our emotional well-being.
+Note: This blog aims to present psychiatric/psychological information to a general readership, offering insights into a variety of emotional disorders, as well as social issues that affect our emotional well-being.
 It includes the ideas and opinions of Dr. London and other leading experts.
 This blog does not provide psychotherapy or personal advice, which should only be done by a mental health care professional during a personal evaluation.